Aleppo bears brunt of fight over fragmented Syria

 Abeer, an Aleppo-based researcher with the Jesuit Refugee Service, said Assad's forces were even bombing government-held districts once controlled by rebels as part of what she called a government "policy of collective punishment".

-"They continue to strike neighborhoods with barrel bombs to punish their residents for embracing the opposition fighters when they entered," she told Reuters.
+"They continue to strike neighbourhoods with barrel bombs to punish their residents for embracing the opposition fighters when they entered," she told Reuters.

 "Aleppo is enduring a dreadful type of social fragmentation because of the hatred between its residents, and the increased number of displaced people has deepened this fragmentation," Abeer said.